If you are a seasoned veteran in the orchid-keeping hobby, then you already know the potential behind tree fern fiber.

-Other Common Names: Tree Fern Fiber, Tree Fern Peat, Tree Fern Panel, Tree Fern Wood, Fern Wood|
+|Common Names||Tree Fern Fiber, Tree Fern Peat, Tree Fern Panel, Tree Fern Wood, Fern Wood|

-Origin (Habitat): New Zealand, South America (Rainforest)|
+|Origin||New Zealand, South America (Rainforest)|

 What Is Tree Fern Fiber?

 Tree fern fiber is a tiny, stick-like material harvested for its use as a substrate for plants and animals.

 In the vivarium hobby, amphibians and reptile caretakers find this media great for building backgrounds or adding them to a soil mix.

 Tree Fern Fiber Facts